 But this same vulnerability is also the only place where you can find true love, connection, creativity, belonging, joy or a life that truly means something.

 Watch what happens.

-What is the last thing you want to share with 4,300 people you don’t know?
+What is the last thing you want to share with tends of thousands of people you don’t know?
 Take your first vulnerable step and mention it in the comments below.
 Use a fake name if you must.
 Just get it out.
 Be human!

 Image Courtesy of Helga Weber